velvia/links/hi-perf-notes.md

 ```

 Here you see lots of `inlining too deep`'s.
 What's up with that?
 It turns out that by default the JVM will only inline 9 levels.
 For certain code this is probably nowhere near enough.
 In this case, adding a simple `-XX:MaxInlineLevel=20` boosted the speed by like 30%.

+### Other Inlining Tips

+- `MaxInlineSize` and `FreqInlineSize` might be good to tune too.
+First check the `PrintInlining` output.

+## Other Perf Tips

+- In critical sections and tight inner loops, don't use tuples.
+They have an allocation cost and sometimes boxing cost as well.